 Sundress Publications is thrilled to announce the results of the 2020 contest for anthology pitches.
-The winning selection is editor Akua Lezli Hope’s Proliferating Possibilities: An Anthology of Speculative Poetry by BIPOC Creators, described by Hope as a collection of the “visions, invocations, foretellings and alterations” that “BIPOC worldwielders” have “to offer.”
+The winning selection is editor Akua Lezli Hope’s NOMBONO: An Anthology of Speculative Poetry by BIPOC Creators, described by Hope as a collection of the “visions, invocations, foretellings and alterations” that “BIPOC worldwielders” have “to offer.”
 The anthology is slated for publication in 2021 as part of Sundress’s e-chapbook series.
+Find the call for submissions here.

 Akua Lezli Hope is a creator and wisdom seeker who uses sound, words, fiber, glass, metal, and wire to create poems, patterns, stories, music, sculpture, adornments, and peace.
 She wrote her first speculative poems in the sixth grade.
 Published in numerous literary magazines and national anthologies, she’s been in print every year, except one, since 1974.
 A first-born, third generation, African Caribbean New Yorker, her honors include the National Endowment for the Arts writing fellowship, two New York Foundation for the Arts poetry fellowships, a Science Fiction and Fantasy Poetry Association prize, Rhysling and Pushcart Prize nominations, among others.
 She has twice won Rattle’s Poets Respond.